Authority: Executive Vice Chancellor and Provost

 The realms of responsibilities include: teaching and mentoring students, discovery of knowledge, technological and managerial innovation, extension and engagement with constituencies outside the university, and service in professional societies and within the university itself.
-The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibility describes the realms in which the faculty member will focus and on which he/she will be evaluated.
+The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibilities describes the realms in which the faculty member will focus and on which he/she will be evaluated.

 The assessment of a particular faculty member’s individual combination of contributions will be evaluated using the standards described in Sections III-VII.

 3. General Standards

 3.1.
-Evaluation based on performance of assigned responsibilities as described the Statement of Faculty Responsibility.
+Evaluation based on performance of assigned responsibilities as described the Statement of Faculty Responsibilities.

-Each faculty member must progress from the potential (for promotion to Associate Professor) to the achievement (for promotion to Professor) of national or intemational recognition based on the faculty member’s contributions in their assigned responsibilities as stated in their Statement of Faculty Responsibility, scholarship and leadership.
+Each faculty member must progress from the potential (for promotion to Associate Professor) to the achievement (for promotion to Professor) of national or international recognition based on the faculty member’s contributions in their assigned responsibilities as stated in their Statement of Faculty Responsibilities, scholarship and leadership.
 Reappointment, promotion and/or tenure will be evaluated for each faculty member with an appropriate and individual integration across their assigned responsibilities, including effective service to the institution.
 Also, at each rank, the department requires evidence of appropriate quality of scholarship and leadership in those realms of responsibility.

 3.2.
 Good teaching, research and collegiality required.